djmorton42/mortgage_calc/README.md

 -p the montly payment you expect to make
--n the number of months you wish to display in the table -c the number of months in each compounding period (6 for semi-annually, 1 for montly, for example)
+-n the number of months you wish to display in the table -c the number of months in each compounding period (6 for semi-annually, 1 for montly, for example) -ca a perectage amount to add to the quoted annual interest rate at fixed intervals -cf how often (in months) the -ca property should be applied to the quoted annual interest rate.

 In Canada, for fixed rate mortgages, use 6 for the number of months in each compounding period.
 For variable rate mortgages, use 1 (monthly).

+The -ca and -cf properties allow you to modify the quoted annual interest rate at regular intervals.
+This allows you to simulate a regular increase or decrease in the interest rate from your bank if you opt for a variable mortgage.
+If you specify the following command line arguments:

+-ca 0.25 -cf 6

+The quoted annual interest rate would be increased by 0.25% every 6 months and the effective yearly and monthly interest rates will be recalculated accordingly.
+This allows you to see what kind of interest rate movement would have to occur before a variable became a worse choice than a fixed.

 In addition to the command line arguments, you may also specify these properties in JSON, YAML or Property files.
 You pass the filename to use with the -f parameter.
 If you also include any other command line parameters, the values passed on the command line will override the values in the file.
 Below are examples of each: